christianfosli/dotfiles/README.md

     * Check message and diff of commit: `git show <commit-hash>`

-    * Check diff of a merge commit:
+    * Check diff for a merge commit:

       * Given this commit:
       ```patch